goldinvo/goldinvo.github.io/_drafts/recipe-template.md

 E: In-depth & high quality
 A: Meets standard
 D: In development
 B: On to-do list; no content
+S: Stub
 <!-- endstub -->